Flexible Spending Account Options for CU GME Residents - (Pre-Tax Savings Plans)

 To enroll in the HCFSA and/or DCFSA:

 2. On page 1, complete the ENROLLMENT TYPE and EMPLOYEE INFORMATION.
-(The HRMS Employee ID Number is your 6 digit CU ID number.)
+(The Employee ID Number is your 6 digit CU ID number.)

-3. On page 3, section 2, complete the information pertaining to your enrollment in the DCFSA and/or HCFSA.
+3. On page 3, complete section 2, "Cafeteria Plans," with the information pertaining to your enrollment in the DCFSA and/or HCFSA.

-5. On the top of pages 2-6, print your HRMS Employee ID number (6 digit CU ID number) and your name where indicated.
-Write “GME” in the top right hand corner.
+4. On the top of pages 2-6, make sure that your Employee ID number (6 digit CU ID number) and your name are printed where indicated.
 Write N/A across sections 1, 3, and 4 as these sections do not apply to you.
 The entire form must be submitted to Employee Services to complete your enrollment.
 Partial forms will not be processed.

 Location: 1800 Grant Street, Suite 400